 Among the creepy pests out there, the centipede may be one of the most chill-inducing.
 While we’re lucky the species found in Wheeling, IL is not of the Amazonian foot-long variety, we could happily go our whole lives without seeing one.
 But are these centipedes actually dangerous?
-The pest control team at Anderson Pest Solutions has the answer.
+The pest control team at Terminix Anderson has the answer.

 Just How Dangerous Are Centipedes?